wame/GeneratorBundle/README.md

  If you do not intent to use enum, simply do not use it when asked for a property type.

-## Configuration options
-No configuration is required, but you might want to alter some settings to specific needs.
-The following configuration show the default settings:

-    wame_generator:
-        default_bundle: 'AppBundle' #The bundle used whenever none is specified.
-        enable_voters: true         #use false if you don't plan on using voters
-        enable_traits: true         #use false if you don't plan on using gedmo traits
-        enable_datatables: true     #use false if you don't plan on using SgDatatables

 ## Entity generation